farmeroy/portfolio2.0/case-studies/synth-app.md

 which is not easily done with JavaScript in the browser.
 The [Tone.js](https://tonejs.github.io/) library, among many features, schedules all events along a single timeline called [Transport](https://tonejs.github.io/docs/14.7.77/Transport).
-This was my primary motiviation for using this libary.
+This was my primary motivation for using this library.
-Initially, I had to iterate over different ideas for a sequencer, and it tooke some time to learn how to use
+Initially, I had to iterate over different ideas for a sequencer, and it took some time to learn how to use
 Tone.js to do what I wanted.
 There were further problems incorporating it with
 React, Next.js, and Recoil as well.